TaitoUnited/full-stack-template/README.md

 ### Remote environments

 Define remote environments with the `taito_environments` setting in `taito-config.sh`.
 You can create an environment by running `taito env apply:ENV`.
-Examples for environment names: `feat-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
+Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.

 If basic auth is used only for hiding non-production environments, you can use the same credentials for all environments.
-You should also write them down to the [Links](#links) section so that all project personnel can easily access the credentials.
+In this case you should also write them down to the [Links](#links) section so that all project personnel can easily access the credentials.

 NOTE: You should remove unnecessary examples from database migrations (`./database`) and secrets (`taito-config.sh`) before creating the first server environment.

 NOTE: Operations on production and staging environments usually require admin rights.
-Please contact devops personnel if necessary.
+Please contact DevOps personnel if necessary.

 ### Kubernetes

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
 By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

-You deploy configuration changes without rebuilding with the `taito deployment deploy:ENV` command.
+You can deploy configuration changes without rebuilding with the `taito deployment deploy:ENV` command.

 > Do not modify the helm template located in `./scripts/helm` directory.
 Improve the original helm template located in [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) repository instead.